This is a named option in the Agricultural and Applied Economics MS.

 15 credits

-A full-time student is expected to complete the M.S. in Agricultural and Applied Economics in two years.
+A full-time student is expected to complete the MS in Agricultural and Applied Economics in 15 months (4 semesters).
+However, the program can be completed in as little as 12 months (3 semesters).
 The program can be completed part-time but must be completed in five years.

 Grievances and Appeals